KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/bushido.md

 ## Honesty — Makoto

-Honesty in Bushidō means living without masks.
+Honesty in Bushidō is the art of living unmasked.

-It is the bravery to speak with clarity, to act with transparency, and to let your outer life match your inner truth.
+It is the courage to speak with clarity, to act with transparency, and to let your outer life mirror your inner truth.

 Makoto means:

 “My word and my being are one.”

-A person who embodies Makoto walks without shadows.
+One who embodies Makoto walks without shadows.

 ## Honor — Meiyō

-Honor is the invisible temple inside the chest.
+Honor is the invisible temple within your chest.

-It is the knowledge that your life means something— that your actions carve your spirit, that your choices shape the world around you.
+It is the quiet knowing that your life matters— that your actions carve your spirit, that your choices shape the world around you.

-Meiyō is not about reputation.
+Meiyō is not about reputation;
-It is about alignment.
+it is about living in alignment with your soul.

-The samurai asked only one question:
+Ask yourself, as the samurai once did:

-“If this were my last act,
+"If this were my last act,
-would it be worthy of my soul?”
+would it be worthy of my soul?"

 ## Loyalty — Chūgi

-Loyalty is devotion with clarity.
+Loyalty is devotion illuminated by clarity.

-Not blind allegiance,
+It is not blind allegiance,
-but the steadfast commitment to what is true: to family, to community, to purpose, to one’s own calling.
+but the steadfast commitment to what is true: to your family, to your community, to your purpose, to your own calling.

-Chūgi means to stand where your heart is rooted and to remain faithful to what you know is right.
+Chūgi invites you to stand where your heart is rooted and to remain faithful to what you know is right.

 ## Bushidō as the Heart of This Work

-Bushidō enters this book not as ornament but as orientation.
+Bushidō enters your journey not as ornament, but as orientation.

+Every chapter you explore—
-Because every chapter you have written— on water, remembrance, consciousness, healing, and the architecture of the inner world— speaks ultimately to one thing:
+on water, remembrance, consciousness, healing, and the architecture of your inner world— ultimately points to one thing:

-the cultivation of a noble human being.
+the cultivation of your own nobility.

 A life of coherence.
 A mind of clarity.